-Large-Scale Retail large retail units, often occupied by international retailers which are primarily located on Oxford Street, Regent Street and Bond Street.
+Large-Scale Retail large

+retail units, often occupied by international retailers which are primarily located on Oxford Street, Regent Street and Bond Street.

-Local Community Use use
+Local Community Use use of

-of Mayfair's green spaces by the local community for not-for-profit recreational, social and cultural events and activities, such as, for example, residential association garden parties, local school events, theatre, music, art, wellbeing and fitness.
+Mayfair's green spaces by the local community for not-for-profit recreational, social and cultural events and activities, such as, for example, local amenity society fundraising events, local school events, theatre, music, art, wellbeing and fitness.